Double Indemnity: Soundtrack

 Wilder liked Miklós Rózsa's work on Five Graves to Cairo and hired him to score Double Indemnity.
 Wilder suggested a restless string figure to reflect the conspiratorial activities of Walter and Phyllis.
 He had in mind the opening of Franz Schubert's Unfinished Symphony, which is heard onscreen in the scene at the Hollywood Bowl.
 Rózsa liked the idea, and Wilder was enthusiastic about the score as it took shape.

 Paramount's music director Louis Lipstone reprimanded Rózsa for writing "Carnegie Hall music"; Rózsa mistook this as a compliment.
 Lipstone suggested he watch Madame Curie to learn how to properly score a film.
 He felt Rózsa's music was more appropriate for The Battle of Russia.
 He expected Paramount's artistic director Buddy DeSylva to agree, but when DeSylva heard the music, his only note was that there should be more of it.
 The score was nominated for an Academy Award, and the success brought Rózsa more studio work.

 Locations

 Exterior shots of the Dietrichson house in the film were shot at a Spanish Colonial Revival house on 6301 Quebec Drive in Beachwood Canyon.
 The production team copied the interior of the house, including the spiral staircase, on a Paramount soundstage.

-The Southern Pacific Railroad station in Burbank was used in the film with a prop sign for Glendale; the site now hosts the Burbank Metrolink station.
+The Southern Pacific Railroad station in Burbank was used in the film with a prop sign for Glendale; the site now hosts Metrolink's Downtown Burbank station, which also hosts limited Pacific Surfliner service operated by Amtrak.
 Walter Neff's apartment building was located at 1825 North Kingsley Drive in Hollywood, and the Hollywood & Western Building also appears in the film.